CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/API.Get.GetSingleInfotonByURI.md

 ## Notes ##

-* You can paste an infoton's URI in a browser's address bar to see an HTML presentation of the infoton's fields.
+* Paste an infoton's URI in a browser's address bar to see an HTML presentation of the infoton's fields.
 * Each time an infoton is updated, an additional "historical" version of the infoton is saved, and the infoton's URL will point to the newest version.

 ## Related Topics ##